gasperpetelin/Chair-counter/README.md

 A command-line tool that reads apartment floor plans from text files and counts different types of chairs (W, P, S, C) per room.

+> **Note:** See the tool in action under GitHub Actions CI/CD pipeline.
+No need to run/check localy.

 ## Installation

 ```bash